 Identifiers such as name, address, and telephone numbers are sourced from publicly accessible sources such as the white and yellow page telephone directories, online directories, website postings, public records, public websites, property and assessor files, governmental issued licenses, and information available to the public through directory assistance.

 Our information is stored in electronic databases.
 Sometimes we match these databases to one another to make the data more effective for marketing purposes.
 We may also enhance your information with other information we acquire from other sources or through the use of technology.
 For example, we might add geospatial codes (latitude and longitude) to your physical address or merge two directories to match addresses with telephone numbers.

-Our core business is relicensing third-party consumer and business information to help our clients market their products and services more effectively.
+Our core business is relicensing (i.e., selling) third-party consumer and business information to help our clients market their products and services more effectively.
 Ultimately, our goal is to help our clients ensure their marketing messages reach consumers who are most likely to want to receive them, and avoid consumers who do not want those messages.
-In most cases, we do this by supplying them with lists of customers or prospects that meet demographic criteria that make the consumers more likely to buy the specific product or service our client sells (our “Commercial Purpose” for collecting information).
-Practically speaking, our clients use our products to send targeted offers to consumers and businesses via various marketing channels (direct mail, telemarketing, digital ads, social media ads, mobile ads, etc.).
+In most cases, we do this by supplying them with lists of customers or prospects that meet demographic criteria that make the consumers more likely to buy the specific product or service our client sells.
+We may also infer, model, or profile personal data for our clients use in their marketing.
+Collectively, this is our “Commercial Purpose” for collecting and processing consumers’ personal data.
+Our clients ultimately use our information to send targeted offers to consumers and businesses via various marketing channels such as direct mail, telemarketing, digital ads, social media ads, mobile ads, etc.